subdigital/code-mag-twitter-searcher/README.md

 ## Usage

-All 3rd party libraries have been checked in
+All 3rd party libraries have been checked in and are ready to build.
+Just download the code, open the project in Xcode 4, Build & Run.

+## iOS Version

+The project was built using iOS 4.3 SDK.
+It leverages blocks and auto-backed properties, so has a minimum target level of 4.0.

 ## BSD License